Glutathione peroxidase: Reaction

-where GSH represents reduced monomeric glutathione, and GS–SG represents glutathione disulfide.
 The mechanism involves oxidation of the selenol of a selenocysteine residue by hydrogen peroxide.
 This process gives the derivative with a selenenic acid (RSeOH) group.
-The selenenic acid is then converted back to the selenol by a two step process that begins with reaction with GSH to form the GS-SeR and water.
-A second GSH molecule reduces the GS-SeR intermediate back to the selenol, releasing GS-SG as the by-product.
+The selenenic acid is then converted back to the selenol by a two step process that begins with reaction with glutathione (GSH) to form the GS-SeR and water.
+A second GSH molecule reduces the GS-SeR intermediate back to the selenol, releasing glutathione disulfide (GS-SG) as the by-product.
 A simplified representation is shown below: